DS4Windows not detecting controller

 Controller is not properly connected / does not appear on Windows' Devices and Printers

 You have connected your controller to the PC but it does not appear on Windows’ Devices and Printers?
 No, that should not be possible under normal circumstances.
 Your controller MUST appear there in some shape or form, even if it does not looks like a controller.
-See connection types below.
+See connection types below or follow our specific pages on how to connect PS3, PS4, PS5, Xbox, Nintendo controllers.

 hen connected via USB a new entry should appear, so keep an eye for it.
 Test on other USB ports to be sure.
 If literally nothing happens then maybe: